Regulation A1: Visa and Immigration

 2.5 If you need to be sponsored by Keele University to study in the UK, you must provide evidence that you are suitable for and able to fund your studies.
 If you are starting a new programme you will have to pay a tuition fee deposit, however if you are extending your current programme you might have to pay a proportion of your tuition fee for the next or current academic year (as appropriate); before your sponsorship is confirmed.

 2.6 We will sponsor you for your expected period of study, this is set when you are admitted.
-You can be considered for an extension of Tier 4 sponsorship if:
+You can be considered for an extension of your student visa route sponsorship if:

 (b) you need to repeat a whole year of undergraduate study (with full time attendance);